 E-Scooter trial laws and road rules

-A trial of e-scooters (electric scooters) has been approved to take place in the Adelaide CBD.
-E-scooters have become popular in many cities around the world and may offer a sustainable alternative transport option for short journeys in the future.
+E-scooters (electric scooters) have become popular in many cities around the world and offer a sustainable alternative transport option for short journeys.

-The City of Adelaide will monitor and evaluate the trial.
-Any further consideration of expanding use outside of the trial will be considered pending the outcomes of the trial.
+Councils permitting e-scooter use will monitor and evaluate the outcomes of their respective trials.
+Any further consideration of e-scooter use in South Australia will be considered pending the outcomes of these trials.